Sky Tonight

 Where is NGC6210 right now?

 NGC6210 is located in the constellation Hercules, at right ascension 16h 44m 29s" and declination 23° 47' 59s.
-Although it is currently above the horizon at an altitude of 65 degrees, NGC6210 is not visible because it is daytime.
+At the current time, it is below the horizon and not visible from your location.

 Finder Chart for NGC6210